Squeeze (The Velvet Underground album): Release and reception

-In recent years however, the album has been revisited by both critics and musicians with more sympathetic and favorable reviews.
+In later years, the album was revisited by both critics and musicians with more favorable reviews.
 In 2011 music writer Steven Shehori included Squeeze in his "Criminally Overlooked Albums" series for The Huffington Post, and in a lengthy review of the album, offered the following positive assessment of Squeeze: "if you pluck it from the shackles of its murky back-story, Squeeze is nothing short of a quintessential listening experience."
-The UK band Squeeze took their name from its title according to band member Chris Difford, who also offered the following opinion of the album in a 2012 interview: "It's an odd record, but the name came from that, definitely. […] In a retrospective way I really enjoy it.
+The UK band Squeeze took their name from its title according to band member Chris Difford, who also offered the following opinion of the album in a 2012 interview: "It's an odd record, but the name came from that, definitely. [...]
+In a retrospective way I really enjoy it.
 It has kind of a naivety about it".
 In 1995, Doug Yule described the recording of Squeeze being "like the blind leading the blind, me leading myself.
 That's what came out of it, I don't even have a copy of it.
 But it's kind of a nice memory for me and kind of an embarrassment at the same time.
 I wish I had my eyes wider open, but it was nice to get my name and my songs out there."

-The song "Friends" was included by the indie rock band Luna on their covers album "A Sentimental Education" which was released in September 2017.
+The song "Friends" was included by the indie rock band Luna on their covers album A Sentimental Education which was released in September 2017.

 CD release

-In 2012, Squeeze received both a CD release and a new LP release from Kismet Records, a label that specializes in reissuing obscure albums by relatively unknown acts.
+In 2012, Squeeze received both a CD release and a new LP release from Kismet Records.
 On the CD, a slight amount of white noise can be heard throughout, indicating that it was recorded directly from an LP copy of the album.
-The reissues do not appear to be officially licensed from Polydor.
-A disclaimer included with the release states:
+These bootleg reissues are not officially licensed from Polydor.

-An e-mail address is then provided for the owner(s) of the music to contact Kismet for payment of royalties.

 The reissues contain no outtakes.
 The packages do feature a short article from Melody Maker written by Richard Williams, originally published on 6 October 1971.
 The article features brief comments from Yule about the then-current UK tour that he was completing with original Velvet drummer Maureen Tucker and recently added members Walter Powers and William Alexander.